Formulas & Methodology

 Savings Longevity = Year savings reach $0 − Retirement Age

-Target Savings Goal = Annual Expenses × Years in Retirement
+Target Savings = (Annual Expenses − Annual Income) × Years in Retirement + Emergency Fund

 If your savings last through your entire life expectancy, the “Savings Longevity” equals your total years in retirement.
 If savings are depleted earlier, the simulation stops at the depletion year.